ronnieholm/Bugfree.NemLogIn/README.md

 ### Copying projects from OIOSAML.Net into Bugfree.NemLogIn.Web

-To make use of NemLogIn from source, we must
+To make use of NemLog-in from source, we must

    1. Copy the dk.nita.saml20 and dk.nita.saml20.ext.audit.log4net projects from
       the Git repository into our solution (or use Git submodules).
 If the